 It’s been well documented that many Britons aren’t saving enough in their pension for their retirement.
 But pensions offer generous tax benefits as an incentive.
-After all, if you’re a basic rate taxpayer, for every £80 you pay in, the taxman will top it up to £100.
+After all, if you’re a basic rate taxpayer, for every £80 you pay in, HM Revenue & Customs will top it up to £100.
 And if you're a higher or additional rate taxpayer you can claim back up to an additional 20% or 25% through your self-assessment tax return.

 There’s a limit though on how much you can squirrel away every year, known as the Annual Allowance.
-Currently for most people this threshold is set at £40,000 or 100% of earnings – whichever is lower, provided that you haven’t withdrawn a taxable income from any pensions.
-However, those whose earnings exceed £200,000 and their combined income and pension contributions exceeds £240,000 will see theirs gradually reduced to a minimum of £4,000 which begins to kick in when these adjusted earnings reach £240,000.
-In addition, there’s a cap on the total value of all your pensions, called the Lifetime Allowance, which in the 2020-21 tax-year is set at £1,073,100.
+Currently for most people this threshold is set at £60,000 or 100% of earnings – whichever is lower, provided that you haven’t withdrawn a taxable income from any pensions.
+However, those whose earnings exceed £200,000 and their combined income and pension contributions exceeds £260,000 will see theirs gradually reduced to a minimum of £4,000 which begins to kick in when these adjusted earnings reach £260,000.

 Pensions, and the types of products on offer, can seem complex.
 But there’s a variety of options available to suit individual needs and circumstances.
 We take a look at the main types of pension and explain how they work.

 It’s important to appreciate though that tax and pensions rules can change in future.
 Their effects on you will depend on your individual circumstances.
 We don’t offer personal tax advice.
 If you’re unsure you should seek independent advice.

 Always remember that the value of any personal, and most company pension schemes, will depend on the performance of the investments held in it and these can fall in value as well as rise.
 You may get back less than you and your employer invest.